-Swift Pair is available since version 1803, April 2018 Update, and updated with the 20H1 update, and basically, it reduces the steps required to pair a device.
-When the feature is enabled, you can simply put the Bluetooth peripheral closer to your computer for Windows 10 to detect it and display a notification to complete the pairing.
+Swift Pair is available since version 1803 (April 2018 Update), and updated with the May 2020 Update, and basically, it reduces the steps required to pair a device.
+When the feature is enabled, you can simply set the Bluetooth peripheral closer to your computer for Windows 10 to detect it and display a notification to complete the pairing.

 However, if the feature isn’t already enabled, you must turn it on from the Settings app before you can use it.